KAMRANKHANALWI/papermemory/README.md

 ## 🌟 Overview

-Paper Memory is a production-ready RAG application that transforms static PDF documents into an intelligent, conversational knowledge base.
+Paper Memory is a RAG application that transforms static PDF documents into an intelligent, conversational knowledge base.
 Built with FastAPI and Next.js, it combines vector search capabilities with LLM reasoning to provide accurate, context-aware responses from your document collections.

 ### Why Paper Memory?